Cinefantastique: nostalgia for print

 CFQ_5_4

 The review section of that first issue is also quite remarkable.
 It starts with Fellini Satyricon, includes Catch-22 and Beneath the Planet of the Apes, goes on with the great Colossus: The Forbin Project and Argento’s Bird With the Crystal Plumage (the former a rave, the latter not so much), there’s Jess Franco’s Eugenie, Antony Balch’s Secrets of Sex/Bizarre, and Ishiro Honda’s Latitude Zero, plus a collection of small horror B-movies.
-Clarke cast a pretty big editorial net, obviously determined to fulfil his promise to put out THE review of fantasy, science fiction and horror movies.
+Clarke cast a pretty big editorial net, obviously determined to fulfill his promise to put out THE review of fantasy, science fiction and horror movies.

 CFQ_6_3